Alternate nostril breathing

 Gently place your ring finger on the upper part of the left nostril and close the left nostril, immediately followed by releasing the thumb and opening the right nostril.
 Exhale through the right nostril (right panel of the picture below).
-Your lungs are now empty.
-Do not change the position and inhale through the right nostril, then gently close the right nostril with your thumb and release the ring finger opening the left nostril.
+Without changing the position of your hand inhale through the right nostril, then gently close the right nostril with your thumb and release the ring finger opening the left nostril.
 Exhale though the left nostril.

 The picture above aims to clearly show what exactly is going on with the fingers and the nose.
 In practice, your thumb and ring finger will not be going far away from the nostrils but will hover over them as shown in the picture below.
 Make sure that you apply very little force on your nose wings and do not hurt your nose!

 In any case, make sure you do not hold your breath between breathing in an out longer than it is necessary to changes the position of your thumb and ring finger.
 There should be no hyperventilation, no shortness of breath or any uncomfortable symptoms.
 Try to make inhalation and exhalation as quiet as possible; ideally a person sitting next to you should not hear it.